material-motion/material-motion/starmap/specifications/operators/gesture/whenRecognitionStateIs.md

 library: streams
 depends_on:
   - /starmap/specifications/primitives/gesture_recognizers/GestureRecognizer
-  - /starmap/specifications/streams/operators/foundation/$._filter
+  - /starmap/specifications/operators/foundation/_filter
 related_to:
-  - /starmap/specifications/streams/operators/gesture/$.whenRecognitionStateIss
+  - /starmap/specifications/operators/gesture/whenRecognitionStateIs
 streamtype:
   in: GestureRecognizer
   out: GestureRecognizer
 ---

-# $<GestureRecognizer>.whenRecognitionStateIs specification
+# whenRecognitionStateIs specification

 This is the engineering specification for the `MotionObservable` operator `whenRecognitionStateIs` that operates on GestureRecognizer value types.